Simplot Stadium

 As a football stadium, the field ran southeast to northwest, with one large concrete grandstand, along the southwest sideline, which was the third base line for baseball.
 The baseball diamond was aligned due north (home plate to second base), and the field was lit for night games.
+The elevation of the field is approximately 2390 ft above sea level.

 Along with O'Connor Field House and Charolias Barn, Simplot Stadium is part of the Caldwell Events Center Complex.
 There are two other facilities on the complex, however only these three are owned by the city.